 English language requirements

 IELTS 6.5 overall, with not less than 6.0 in each section.
-Internet-based TOEFL with 88 overall, with at least 20 in Listening, 19 in Reading, 21 in Speaking and 23 in Writing.
+Pearson's Test of English (Academic) with 62 overall with at least 56 in all four skills.

 For more information, refer to alternative English language requirements.